 Tomato varieties with larger fruit will take more time to flower and produce mature fruit.
 For example:

-- Brandywine Pink tomatoes from Burpee take 85 days to reach maturity.
+- Brandywine Pink tomatoes from Burpee take 85 days after transplant to reach maturity.

-- Cherokee Purple tomatoes from Burpee also take 85 days to reach maturity.
+- Cherokee Purple tomatoes from Burpee also take 85 days after transplant to reach maturity.

 So, if you are used to growing large tomatoes that take a long time to mature, then smaller varieties may surprise you with their early flowering and fruiting.

 For example, Early Girl tomatoes mature 5 weeks (35 days faster) than Brandywine Pink tomatoes!
-(50 days vs. 85 days).
-This can help you to avoid late spring or early fall frosts in areas with a short growing season.
+(50 days vs. 85 days after transplant).
+One benefit of early tomato flowers and fruit is that you can avoid late spring or early fall frosts in areas with a short growing season (like Vermont and other northern regions).

 “Misshapened, severely deformed fruit, more common on the large fruited or early varieties, resulting from incomplete pollination of the tomato flower due to cold conditions when flowering.
 To minimize damage plant tomatoes after weather warms, avoid using large fruited varieties, and harden tomato transplants by limiting water, not by lowering temperatures.
 Catfaced tomatoes are safe to eat.”https://njaes.rutgers.edu/fs678/

 If you transplant tomatoes into the garden and cool weather follows, their growth will be sluggish.
-On the other hand, warm weather will encourage them to grow faster.
+On the other hand, warm weather will encourage them to grow faster (tomatoes like warm temperatures – after all, they are subtropical in origin!).

 In addition, the variety of tomato will also impact how temperature affects growth and flowering.
 According to the University of Missouri Extension, different tomato varieties may also have different responses to temperatures.